shrinerb/shrine/doc/design.md

 # The Design of Shrine

+*If you want an in-depth walkthrough through the Shrine codebase, see [Notes on study of shrine implementation] article by Jonathan Rochkind.*

 There are five main types of objects that you deal with in Shrine:

 * Storage